ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] .5 million dls/day

 ^ There is no load to speak of.
 Practically anything could handle this.
 (Act 1.
 Our protagonist goes through her normal day.)

 ---

+# [fit] Oct 2013
+# [fit] 44K packages
+# [fit] 108 million dls/month
+# [fit] 3.6 million dls/day

+^ Then you all started adopting node, and what had worked for 2 years stopped working.
+Twice the number of packages, 7 times the usage.
+These numbers are not large, but it's a tipping point.

+---

+# [fit] and the saga begins

+---